-The ‘wpsecure.campaigns‘ file has within it a list of campaigns with the following details.
+The ‘wpsecure.campaigns‘ file lists campaigns with the following details.

 2) WPSecure Package Version: This is the version number corresponding to the WPSecure wallpaper package.
 A WPSecure wallpaper package version can be a member of multiple campaigns.
 The maximum version number is 255.255.65535.65535.

-If the above registry setting is absent/incorrect or not matching with the entries in the campaign list within the ‘wpsecure.campaigns‘ file then the campaign group number/ID is set to 0 (Zero).
+If the above registry setting is absent/incorrect or does not match the entries in the campaign list within the ‘wpsecure.campaigns‘ file, then the campaign group number/ID is set to 0 (Zero).

 If WPSecure wallpaper history recording is enabled, the campaign group number associated with the WPSecure wallpaper package will also be recorded.

-5) Campaign Start and End days: As the name indicates these are the start and end days of the campaign.
-The start and end days cannot overlap with another campaign that has the same WPSecure wallpaper package version and campaign group number.
+5) Campaign Start and End days: As the name indicates, these are the start and end days of the campaign.
+The start and end days cannot overlap with another campaign with the same WPSecure wallpaper package version and campaign group number.

 Automating campaign file deployment: